veertuinc/getting-started/README.md

 ## How to use this repo

+> You can set the ENV $DEBUG to true to see verbose execution output

 ### Important Considerations

 - Running everything you need on a single machine can be resource intensive.
 We highly recommend having a modern Apple machine.